gvwilson/thirdbit/fiction/maddy-roo/index.md

 "It doesn't matter.
 We gotta tell people.
 Here."
-She picked up the black regulator that the bot had discarded and handed it to Gumption.
+She picked up the regulator and handed it to Gumption.
 "Let's show this to my mama.
 If we can convince her,
 maybe she can convince everyone else."